 Eagle Rock is a tiny town located in the state of Virginia.
 With a population of 209 people and just one neighborhood, Eagle Rock is the 392nd largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Eagle Rock is generally considered to be a blue-collar town.
-47.06% of the Eagle Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Eagle Rock, you'll notice that it is more blue-collar than most other communities in America.
+47.06% of Eagle Rock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eagle Rock is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Eagle Rock who work in sales jobs (41.18%), food service (11.76%), and office and administrative support (0.00%).

-Telecommuters are a relatively large percentage of the workforce: 41.18% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Eagle Rock telecommute to their jobs.
+Overall, about 41.18% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Eagle Rock, however, the average commute to work is quite long.
 On average, people spend 46.50 minutes each day getting to work, which is significantly higher than the national average.